Human Spaceflights

 Flight

-Launch from the Baikonur Cosmodrome; landing 125 km east of Dzheskasgan.
+Launch from the Baikonur Cosmodrome and landing 125 km east of Dzheskasgan.

-Following a one day solo flight the Soyuz docked with Salyut 6 on 13.03.1981.
+Following a one-day solo flight Soyuz T-4 docked with Salyut 6 on March 13, 1981.
+The docking with Salyut 6 was delayed after the onboard Argon computer determined it would occur outside of radio range with the TsUP.
 The cosmonauts became the fifth and final resident crew of the Salyut 6 space station.

 Salyut 6 Salyut 6